-The former displays the name and index of the channel, which for the RBRsolo3 Tu is always Turbidity (1).
+The former displays the name and index of the channel.
+Possible ranging sensors may be turbidity and fluorescence (chlorophyll or chlorophyll a, cDOM, backscatter).

 The latter specifies the gain level used for the deployment.
-The units of measurement are NTU (Nephelometric Turbidity Units).
+The units of measurement are NTU (Nephelometric Turbidity Units) for turbidity sensors, μg/l for chlorophyll, and counts for cDOM and backscatter.